markrmullan/optional/README.md

 This project aims to measure, quantify, and compare differences in performance when using `java.util.Optional` to null-check small blocks of code, compared against equivalent traditional, pre-Java 8 ways to accomplish the same task.

+This repo accompanies [this Medium post](https://medium.com/@markmullan/benchmarking-java-8-optional-performance-566a2c6cd51c) which goes into more detail.

 ref `Examples.java` for the application code, `ExamplesTest.java` for sample unit tests and sanity-check assertions, and `ExamplesBenchmark.java` for everything performance related.

 ### Steps to use